leo-arch/fnf/README.md

 ---
 ## Description

-**Fnf** (short for **fnf's not fzy**) is a fork of the original [fzy tool](https://github.com/jhawthorn/fzy), which was initially designed to work with the [clifm file manager](https://github.com/leo-arch/clifm).
+**Fnf** (short for **fnf's not fzy**)<sup>1</sup> reads a list of newline-separated items from standard input and presents an incremental, interactive selection interface.
+As you type a query, **fnf** scores and filters candidates by fuzzy matching, highlighting matched characters and instantly updating the sorted list so you can quickly select the best match.

- This version introduces several new features, including support for 256  and 24-bit colors, customizable padding, and multi-selection capabilities.
+<sup>1</sup> **Fnf** is a fork of the original [fzy tool](https://github.com/jhawthorn/fzy), which introduces several new features, such as support for 256  and 24-bit colors, customizable padding, and multi-selection capabilities.
 For detailed usage instructions and additional information, please refer to the manpage.

 ## Installation